CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 With **`Automation`**:

-1. Registration is only working on Sepolia.
-On Fuji the code reverts due to `evm Error` in the deployed `KeeperRegistryLogicB2_1`.
-On Mumbai it doen't run.

-2. Additionally there is an error in your docs for Fuji, registry and registrar are the same address.
-We tried to find the real registrar address on Snowflake and we think we did but the error still persists.
-This is the address we used: `0x5Cb7B29e621810Ce9a04Bee137F8427935795d00`.

-For this reasons automation code of our project only wokrs on Sepolia.

-With **`VRF`**:

-1. For some reason nodes in Sepolia don't respond to VRF requests.
-Thus in this project we allowed the DEPLOYER to finish fights too in case VRF doesn't respond.
+1. We have automation coded in our project but it is not working.
+It's a weird error explained in the [scripts README](./src/backend/script/README.md).

-> 📘**Note**ℹ️: The whole team met in the **SmartCon 2023**, thanks for the great event! 😄
+> 📘**Note**ℹ️: The whole team met in the **SmartCon 2023**, thanks for the great event and the chairs! 😄

 ---